 The Office of Student Life coordinates and schedules a wide variety of student activities, programs and events of a cultural, entertainment and recreational nature throughout the year at both the Floyd and Cartersville campuses.
-Students who attend the Marietta site are eligible to participate in any of the general student activities sponsored or offered by the Southern Poly Office of Student Activities.
+(Students who attend the Marietta site are eligible to participate in any of the general student activities sponsored or offered by the Southern Poly Office of Student Activities.)
 Cultural events often include programs on literature, music and arts.
 Discount tickets for various area cultural events are available in the OSL.
 Entertainment events include professional musicians, novelty attractions, games, comedians and special annual events such as Fall Frenzy and Spring Fling.
 The current schedule of events/activities can be found at www.highlands.edu/cgi-bin/campuscalendar/calendar.cgi on the campus life calendar or by calling the OSL at 706-295-6363 (Floyd) or 678-872-8411 (Cartersville)

-A game room is located on both the Floyd and Cartersville campuses, adjacent to the student center, and is operated under the direction of the OSL and is staffed by student assistants.
-The Floyd campus game room is equipped with two billiard tables, two pingpong tables, an air hockey table, a foosball table and state-of-the-art video arcade games.
+The game room, located in the student center next to the Office of Student Life on the Floyd campus, is operated under the direction of the OSL and is staffed by student assistants.
+The game room is equipped with two billiard tables, two ping-pong tables, an air hockey table, a foosball table and state-of-the-art video arcade games.
 Some of these services require a small fee in order to use/play.
 The game room also has a supply of board games (chess, checkers, etc.) available for use free of charge.